Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_flex for teaching me how to make two columns for the form
 - https://sentry.io/answers/how-do-i-create-an-html-button-that-acts-like-a-link/ for helping me fix the error which came up in W3C testing that an ```a``` -element may not be the descendant of a ```button``` -element
 - My mentor, Adegbenga Adeye, for his input
+- My partner, Himanshu Giri, for providing me with the text input for this project